OrinariLabs/Orinari_App/docs/api-reference/chat.md

 # Chat API Endpoint

-The Chat API is the core endpoint that powers NEPHARA's AI conversations.
+The Chat API is the core endpoint that powers ORINARI's AI conversations.

 ## Endpoint